noahehall/theBookOfNoah/0current/react17andFlowAndJs.md

       function add(a: number = 2) {}
       // the return type is the same as whatever is passed into the function function identity<T> (value: T): T {}
+      // required obj.value but but the value maybe null|undefined but must be declared
+      // i.e. you have to pass the obj with value.type === numer|null|undefined
+      function({ value }: { value: ?number })
+      // to get around the issue, make the object.value optional, as well its type being the 'maybe'
+      // lol dont let this catch u up bro! function({ value }: { value?: ?number })
       // the mixed type, use sparingly as it accepts anything!
       // you must 'refine' the type before returning a value else it throws function whatever(value: mixed) {